zemaz/FlamingDumpster/ORM/readme.md

-# Report your ORM scores in the Mattermost in the respective ORM channel
+# Report your ORM scores in the ORM channel for the appropriate chat software.
 ## E.g. Operator1 : 1-2